 MySQL to CSV

-MySQL-to-CSV is a free program to convert MySQL databases into comma separated values (CSV) files.
-The program has high performance due to direct connection to source databases and writing into .csv files (it does not use ODBC or any other middleware software).
+MySQL to CSV converter is a free program to export MySQL, MariaDB or Percona databases into comma separated values (CSV) files.
+The program has high performance due to low-level connection to MySQL databases and direct writing into CSV files.
+MySQL to CSV converter does not use ODBC or any other middleware.
 Command line support allows to script, automate and schedule the conversion process.

-To perform batch conversion or call the conversion procedure from an automation script you can use console version of MySQL-to-CSV S2CAGENT.EXE.
-Find this file in MySQL-to-CSV installation folder.
+To perform batch conversion or call the conversion procedure from an automation script you can use console version of MySQL to CSV converter.
+This is file S2CAGENT.EXE in the installation folder.
 You can either run this tool directly from command line or call it from any script as well.
-The program supports the following command-line options:
+S2CAGENT.EXE supports the following command-line options:

 |--dest=...||path to the folder with .csv files|

 |--help||display help message and exit|

 |--logfile=...||path to the logfile where execution traces will be written|

 |--mode=...||how to process an existing CSV folder (0 - overwrite the entire folder, 1 - overwrite existing files only, 2 - skip existing files)|